saurabheights/saurabheights.github.io/content/articles/first blog.md

 Following is a review of my favorite mechanical keyboard.
 ```

-Given that this example article is in Markdown format, save it as /username.github.io/content/keyboard-review.md
+Given that is an example article which is in Markdown format, save it as /username.github.io/content/keyboard-review.md

-### Generate the site

-From the project root directory, run the pelican command to generate your site:
+From the project root directory, run this pelican command to generate the site:

 ```bash
 pelican content
 ```

-Your site has now been generated inside the output/ directory.
+Your site is now generated inside the output/ directory.
 To preview the site we can run the following command.

 ```bash
 pelican --listen
 ```

-The command you just ran generates a local web address.
+This command generates a local web address.
 Navigate to `http://localhost:8000/` in your browser to see a preview of your website.
-Right now, it's using the standard "notmyidea" theme, but we'll be customizing that soon.
+Right now, pelican is using the default theme "notmyidea", but we'll be customizing this theme soon.

 ---

 ## Adding Content

-Now we will add content, since Pelican consider Articles to be chronological content such as Blog and Pages is for adding static page like *About* or *Contact* page.
+In Pelican, there are two primary content types: Articles and Pages.
+Articles are used for chronological content like blog posts, while Pages are used for static content such as an 'About' or 'Contact' page.

 So we will make separate folders for them inside the Content folder as pages, articles & images.
-We added images folder so that we can add the images which are going to be used in future.
+We also added an images folder to store all images that will be used in our content.

-After adding the folders the structure of the `content` folder will look like this
+After adding the structure of the `content` folder will look like this

 ``` vbnet
 content/